-2. Is the planning proposal the best means of achieving the objectives or intended outcomes, or is there a better way?
+3.1.2 Is the planning proposal the best means of achieving the objectives or intended outcomes, or is there a better way?

-As stated above, Council resolved to support the development of a Structure Plan for the Camellia Precinct in partnership with the DP&E. Further studies will be undertaken to inform the final structure plan expected to be in place by mid-2015.
+As stated above, Council resolved to support the development of a Structure Plan planning framework for the Camellia Precinct in partnership with the DP&E.

-The subject planning proposal, seeking a mixed use zoning for the site, is broadly consistent with the draft land use concept plan within the Camellia Discussion
+This planning proposal which seeks a mixed use zoning for the site, is broadly consistent with the draft land use concept plan within the Camellia Discussion Paper.

-Paper.
 Pursuing the planning proposal prior to the completion of the broader study recognises the following:

-- a.
-The strategic importance of the site's location within proximity to the Camellia industrial precinct, the University of Western Sydney (UWS) and key transport routes. - b. the considerable benefit of the subject site being remediated, given the potential risks to public health and the environment. - c.
+- The strategic importance of the site's location within proximity to the Camellia industrial precinct, the University of Western Sydney (UWS) and key transport routes. - b. the considerable benefit of the subject site being remediated, given the potential risks to public health and the environment. - c.
 The site is unproductive in its current contaminated and vacant state from a land use perspective.